Last updated: June 7, 2026

 If you are in the EU or UK (GDPR): you have the right to access your data (Art.
 15), to rectify it (Art.
 16), to erase it (Art.
 17), to data portability (Art.
 20), and to object to processing based on legitimate interests (Art.
 21).
 Your self-declared business profile is editable on the site (rectification).

 If you are in California or a similar US state (CCPA/CPRA and equivalents): you have the right to know what we collect, to delete it, and to correct it.
-We do not sell your personal information or share it for cross-context behavioral advertising, so there is no opt-out of sale or sharing to exercise.
+We don't sell your personal information for money, but serving personalized ads through Google AdSense may count as a "sale" / "sharing" for cross-context behavioral advertising — you can opt out via Google Ad Settings, the on-site consent message, and aboutads.info (see “Advertising cookies (Google AdSense)” above).

 Because there is no login, deletion and most data-subject requests are handled manually rather than through self-service.
 To exercise any of these rights, or to ask a question, contact us using the details below.
 Clearing the tv cookie is also an immediate, self-service way to disconnect your browser from your stored data.